YOUR HORMONE BLOG

 Jun 09, 2022

-Up to 91% of women have reported painful periods at some point in their lives!
+Up to 91% of women have reported one or more PMS symptoms at some point in their lives!
 That's a LOT of women, almost all of them, actually.

-There's more than just birth control as your option for managing your pain OR your heavy periods.
+There's more than just birth control as your option for managing your pain, or mood swings, or fatigue.
 Birth control came out in the 60s, and hasn't changed much in over 60 years.

 There are many more integrative options that can help with your pain and bleeding that not only address your main concerns, but also help you have better overall health- and who doesn't want to kill 2 birds with one stone?